liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/09-installing-liferay-on-websphere.markdown

 | **Tip:** Throughout this installation and configuration process, WebSphere
 | prompts you to click *Save* to apply changes to the Master Configuration.
 Do | so intermittently to save your changes.

-For @product@ to work correctly, WebSphere 9 (Fix Pack 11 is the latest) must be installed.
+For @sharepoint@ to work correctly, WebSphere 9 (Fix Pack 11 is the latest) must be installed.
 You can find more information about this fix pack [here](http://www-01.ibm.com/support/docview.wss?uid=swg24043005).

-Please also note that @product@ doesn't support the WebSphere Application Liberty Profile.
+Please also note that @sharepoint@ doesn't support the WebSphere Application Liberty Profile.

-| **Important:** Before installing @product@, familiarize yourself with
+| **Important:** Before installing @sharepoint@, familiarize yourself with
 | [preparing for install](/docs/7-2/deploy/-/knowledge_base/d/preparing-for-install).

-Now, [download the @product@ WAR and Dependency JARs](/docs/7-2/deploy/-/knowledge_base/d/obtaining-product#downloading-the-liferay-war-and-dependency-jars):
+Now, [download the @sharepoint@ WAR and Dependency JARs](/docs/7-2/deploy/-/knowledge_base/d/obtaining-sharepoint#downloading-the-liferay-war-and-dependency-jars):

--   @product@ WAR file
+-   @sharepoint@ WAR file
 -   Dependencies ZIP file
 -   OSGi Dependencies ZIP file

 Note that the [*Liferay Home*
-folder](docs/7-2/deploy/-/knowledge_base/d/liferay-home) is important to the operation of @product@.
-In Liferay Home, @product@ creates certain files and folders that it needs to run.
+folder](docs/7-2/deploy/-/knowledge_base/d/liferay-home) is important to the operation of @sharepoint@.
+In Liferay Home, @sharepoint@ creates certain files and folders that it needs to run.
 On WebSphere, Liferay Home is typically `[Install Location]/WebSphere/AppServer/profiles/your-profile/liferay`.

-Without any further ado, get ready to install @product@ in WebSphere!
+Without any further ado, get ready to install @sharepoint@ in WebSphere!

-## Preparing WebSphere for @product@
+## Preparing WebSphere for @sharepoint@

-When the application server binaries have been installed, start the *Profile Management Tool* to create a profile appropriate for @product@.
+When the application server binaries have been installed, start the *Profile Management Tool* to create a profile appropriate for @sharepoint@.

 1. Click *Create...*, choose *Application Server*, and then click *Next*.